jaytimm/corpuslingr/README.md

 ##                                                                              titles
 ## 2 Indian Slavery Once Thrived in New Mexico.
 Latinos Are Finding Family Ties to It.
 ## 3                        Publicly-Funded New Mexico Spaceport Seeks Confidentiality
-## 4                             New Mexico lawmaker seeks funding for school security
+## 4                      University of New Mexico Ranked 7th for Application Increase
-## 5                         New Mexico Art Exhibit Highlights Presidents' Word Choice
+## 5                       Lawsuit Targets New Mexico's Two-Tier Identification System
-## 6             New Mexico holds hundreds of people in prison past their release date
+## 6                             New Mexico lawmaker seeks funding for school security
-## 7                                  Colorado State comes up short against New Mexico
+## 7                         New Mexico Art Exhibit Highlights Presidents' Word Choice
 ```

 ### clr\_web\_scrape()